Soontao/cds-mysql/README.md

 ### Setup Database Credential for Cloud Foundry

-> if you want to run cds-mysql on cloud foundry
+> if you want to run cds-mysql on cloud foundry for production

 create mysql service by [`cf cups`](http://cli.cloudfoundry.org/en-US/cf/create-user-provided-service.html) with following format